Occupational Health and Safety Code

 Before a worker uses an open flame to warm water on a seismic drill, a blaster must ensure that

-(b) magazines are closed and locked,
+(b) day boxes are closed and locked,

-(c) the water tank, piping or valve being heated and the open flame are kept a safe distance from the closest magazine,
+(c) day boxes are kept at a safe distance from the water tank, piping or valve being heated and the open flame,

 Display fireworks and pyrotechnic special effects operations